|Lakewood's City Council|

 Jeff has extensive experience in risk management, business continuity, occupational safety and health, and emergency management and uses the experience in his professional role as a risk manager.

-Jeff is a 23-year Lakewood resident, living here with his wife Mary Jane and two daughters.
-He is a graduate of Lakewood High School and California State University, Long Beach, where he received a degree in Speech Communication.
+Jeff is a graduate of Lakewood High School and California State University, Long Beach, where he received a degree in Speech Communication.
+Jeff and his wife Mary Jane chose Lakewood to buy their first home and to raise their two daughters.

 Jeff serves as Lakewood's representative to the California Contract Cities Association, California Joint Powers Insurance Authority and SELACO Workforce Policy Board.
 He is the city’s alternative representative to the League of California Cities’ L.A.
 County Division and L.A.
 County City Selection Committee.
 Jeff is chair of the Lakewood City Council’s Park Development Committee and a member of the Community Promotions Committee.
 In 2012, he became chair of the Board of Electors of the Lakewood Youth Hall of Fame and Director at Large of the California Contract Cities Association.

 Jeff currently serves on the board of the Friends of the Lakewood Libraries and volunteers with the Pan American Association.
-He also serves as a member of the Sheriff’s Homeland Security Advisory Council.
-He previously served as a member of the Volunteers on Patrol assigned to the Lakewood Sheriff's Station.
+He previously served as a member of the Sheriff’s Homeland Security Advisory Council and Volunteers on Patrol assigned to the Lakewood Sheriff's Station.

 Council Member Wood’s current term on the city council runs through March 2015.